 If you’re looking for a delicious, easy-to-prepare Cincinnati chili, this fits the bill perfectly.
 There are a lot of flavors going on in this recipe, but they all meld together well.
 I’d make this the day before you intend to serve it for added complexity.
 I served this with macaroni, Cheddar cheese, and a dollop of sour cream.
-I encourage you to make this next time Cincinnati chili is calling your name.
+I encourage you to make this the next time Cincinnati chili is calling your name.